 More than 100 acts perform 900+ shows at the fair’s numerous free entertainment venues throughout the fair’s 12-day run.

-The first 11 days of the fair, Minnesota’s most talented performers compete in the MSF Amateur Talent Contest, which is in its 47th year.
+The first 11 days of the fair, Minnesota’s most talented performers compete in the MSF Amateur Talent Contest, which is in its 50th year in 2023.

-The State Fair Parade featuring the high school marching band competition begins daily at 2 p.m.
+The State Fair Parade featuring the high school marching band exhibition begins daily at 2 p.m.

 In celebration of performing arts in Minnesota, Arts A’Fair’s dance, musical and theatrical pop-up performances entertain fair visitors throughout the fairgrounds.